-Sabrina Shankman covers the climate crisis for the Boston Globe.
+Sabrina Shankman covers the climate crisis for the Boston Globe as part of the Into the Red team.
 She joined the newspaper in 2021 after reporting for eight years at Inside Climate News, where she covered the arctic.
 Prior to that, she helped produce shows for PBS/Frontline and reported for ProPublica.
 She has reported on polar bear attacks from a helicopter, stayed in man-camps on Alaska’s North Slope and tracked the path of a terrorist through India and Denmark.
+At the Globe, her work helps readers understand climate change-fueled extreme weather events, the emerging science and policy of climate change, and the work being done at the state and regional level to address the crisis.
 Her work has won national recognition, including from the Society of Professional Journalists, the National Headliner Awards, and the Society of American Business Editors and Writers.
 She got her start as a crime reporter at the Taunton Daily Gazette, and has a masters in journalism from U.C.
 Berkeley.